 Exercises, like the Back Squat and Bench Press, allow a coach to prescribe every set, rep, and load, and athletes can track that data in their profile.

-When you add an exercise to a workout, an athlete will record their specific progress and their progress is recorded in a journal entry.
+When you add an exercise to a training session, an athlete will record their specific progress and their progress is recorded in a journal entry.

 If you program strength or accessory work for your athletes, adding an exercise or a pair of exercises is the best way to get that done.

-Here is a quick video that will get you up to speed on how you can create add exercises as you create workouts in TrainHeroic.
+Here is a quick video that will get you up to speed on how you can create add exercises as you create training sessions in TrainHeroic.

 You also have the option to add Circuits when you're building training sessions...

 Circuits, like a warm-up or cool-down, allow you to simply type instructions and movements that you'd like the athlete to complete and do NOT require athletes to record every set and rep.

 In fact, a circuit can be done simply for "completion" like in the case of a Warmup.